telerik/ajax-docs/controls/gantt/server-side-programming/events/taskupdate.md

 # TaskUpdate

-The **RadGantt TaskUpdate** is fired when a task's collection is about to be updated through the provider.
+The **RadGantt TaskUpdate** event is fired when a task's collection is about to be updated through the provider.

 **TaskUpdate** event handler receives two parameters: